Church of St Cross, Clayton: History

+Architecture and description

 The church is very tall, in Butterfield's trademark red brick, with blue brick and pale stone banding.
 The style is Middle Pointed.
 To the south-west, the church has a high tower, "narrow and tall, with slender angle buttresses and a steep pyramidal roof of banded slate, and a gabled south porch with 2-centred arched doorway".

 The interior has lost most of its furnishings but remains "unmistakably Butterfield".
 It has a timber-framed roof with five-bay arcades, with patterns of coloured stone and tiles that have been echoed in late 20th century stencilling.
 There is some notable stained glass of the patron saints of the British Isles.
+The church is a Grade II* listed building.